danrbueno/real_estate_data_pipeline/README.md

 1. Scrap data from Brasília, Brazil real estate rentals and sales websites.
 2. Save scraped data into JSON files, separating them by rentals or sales data.
 3. Clean the scraped data, using pandas
-4. Load clean data into CSV files
+4. Save clean data into CSV files for staging
+5. Load data into MySQL tables, using SQLAlchemy

 Website scraped in this project:
 - https://www.dfimoveis.com.br